zendtech/zend-server-php-buildpack-bluemix/README.md

 # Installation
+You can optionally install the cartridge in yout local cloud foundry installation if you want it to be available as a system build pack.
+This enables cartridge "detection" and adds it to the menu of cartridges presented by the cf utility.
+If you don't wish to install then skip this stage and go directly to the usage section.

 ## Requirements
 * Working cloud foundry v2 environment with dea_ng and gorouter
 * The lucid64 cloud foundry stack should be installed and enabled - check settings in /vagrant/dea_ng/config/dea.yml